krishnakruthi/sky_tiling/README.md

 pip install -e .
 ```

-Now `sky_tiling` can be imported as a Python module.
+`sky_tiling` can be imported as a Python module.

+## Usage
+To use `sky_tiling` for a particular telescope, you need three things:
+1. **`tile_center_files/`** – contains the coordinates of the center of each tile for a telescope.
+2. **`tile_pixel_maps/`** – maps each sky pixel (HEALPix) to its containing tile, enabling fast probability computation.
+3. **`config.ini`** – contains telescope parameters and paths to the above files.
+Generated using `write_config_file.py`.

 ---

-## Setting Up a New Telescope
+## Setting Up a Telescope

-Create a `config.ini` file using `write_config_file.py` for the telescope you want to use.
-This will also generate tile-pixel maps that enable fast ranked-tile generation if not already available when you download this repo.
+Before using a telescope, create a config.ini file using write_config_file.py.
+This script also generates tile-pixel maps if they are missing for your telescope.
+These maps are crucial for rapid computation of ranked tiles.

 ### Arguments